levyfan/sentencepiece-jni/README.md

 % mvn -f pom-windows.xml clean install
 ```

+## Using sentencepiece-jni as a dependency

+Because the resulting JAR is platform-dependent, resolving this dependency is managed by the [os-maven-plugin](https://github.com/trustin/os-maven-plugin).
+Follow the instructions there to use this platform-dependent JAR.

 Please note you need to have a C++ compiler and cmake installed.

 ## Usage